 - 6 to 12 ounces milk chocolate candy coating

-- 3/4 cup finely Diamond of California Chopped Walnuts, optional
+- 3/4 cup finely chopped walnuts, optional

 - In a large heavy saucepan, combine the sugar, corn syrup and butter.
 Bring just to a boil over medium heat, stirring constantly.
 Continue boiling, without stirring, at a moderate-steady rate for 4 minutes.
 Remove from the heat; stir in milk.
 Return to the heat.
 Reduce to medium-low; cook and stir until a candy thermometer reads 245° (firm-ball stage).
 Keep warm.